BSc (Hons) Rural Land Management

 This highly regarded degree in Rural Land Management offers you a proven route to rewarding careers within the management of land, property and business in the countryside

-This course is accredited by the Royal Institution of Chartered Surveyors (RICS) and, typically, graduates enter employment in rural practice surveying to undertake the two-year Assessment of Professional Competence (APC) and qualify as chartered surveyors.
+This rural land management degree is accredited by the Royal Institution of Chartered Surveyors (RICS) and, typically, graduates enter employment in rural practice surveying to undertake the two-year Assessment of Professional Competence (APC) and qualify as chartered surveyors.

 Many graduates also seek qualification as Fellows of the Central Association of Agricultural Valuers (CAAV) at the same time as completing the APC.
 During your time here, you can enjoy the benefits of a student membership of both RICS and CAAV.

 For additional details about this course, please download the Programme Specification - BSc(Hons) Rural Land Management (pdf).

 A period of work experience can be immensely beneficial when it comes to expanding your horizons and developing your sense of professionalism in an area of your choosing.
 We can guide you in finding first and second-year work experience placements and internships during the holidays.